-Outdoor Play Equipment and PE Equipment (Section G5 of SHSM)
+Outdoor Play Equipment and PE Equipment

 The school play equipment is checked regularly by the Caretaker and inspected at least annually by a competent contractor.
 Written records of these inspections are maintained on the FM4U portal.

 Any actions identified in the annual Play Equipment Inspection report are initiated immediately or referred to the Governors Resources Committee.
 Where necessary, equipment is taken out of use temporarily until repairs are completed.